itsradellana/BestFriend-LyricAnimationScratch/README.md

 | Storytelling | Narrative-driven project structure |
 | Scratch Scripting | Event-driven programming with Scratch blocks |

----
+## About

+Built with Scratch 3.0 as a creative outlet for music visualization and animation.

 ## License

-MIT License
+MIT

----

-## About

-Built with Scratch 3.0 as a creative outlet for music visualization, animation, and game design.